fleschutz/PowerShell/Misc/FAQ.md

 How to Configure PowerShell as Default Shell?
 ---------------------------------------------
+The default shell on Windows is PowerShell, on Linux it's mostly Bash.

 * **Linux:** make sure PowerShell is installed, then execute: `chsh -s /bin/powershell <username>`
 * **Windows:** no need to, PowerShell is the default shell